Art Deco vs. Art Nouveau: What Is the Difference?

 Minimal showers are about restraint: fewer materials, fewer lines, and a clearer sense of space.
 The goal is calm, not clinical.

-- A Large-Format Look (Clean Lines, Fewer Grout Joints): Even if you’re not using true large-format tiles, you can create a similar effect by selecting elongated shapes or layouts that reduce visual breaks.
-Stacked layouts and larger tile sizes help walls feel smoother and more expansive, especially in smaller showers where too many grout lines can look busy.
+- A Large-Format Look (Clean Lines, Fewer Grout Joints): Stacked layouts and larger tile sizes help walls feel smoother and more expansive, especially in smaller showers.

-- Matte Textures for a Soft, Contemporary Finish: Matte surfaces tend to read as modern and refined.
-They also pair beautifully with black hardware, brushed nickel, or warm brass.
-If you want the shower to feel spa-like, keep the palette simple: one main wall tile, one floor tile, and one accent maximum.
+- Matte Textures for a Soft, Contemporary Finish: Matte surfaces pair beautifully with black hardware, brushed nickel, or warm brass for a spa-like feel.

-- One Statement Wall Only: Modern minimal design works best when the statement is concentrated.
-Consider a single wall in a subtle pattern, a tonal mural effect, or a slightly deeper color while the surrounding walls stay quiet.
+- One Statement Wall Only: Modern minimal design works best when the statement is concentrated on a single wall.

 Bold & Artistic Statement